Dozens of Daesh fighters surrender to Afghan forces in Nangarhar - Afghanistan Times

 AT News Report

-KABUL: A group of 18 fighters of the Islamic State (IS), also known as Daesh terrorist group, have surrendered to the Afghan security forces in eastern Nangarhar province, ministry of defense said on Saturday.
+KABUL: A group of 72 Daesh or so-called IS-K affiliates were surrendered to the Afghan security forces in eastern Nangarhar province on Saturday night, official said Sunday.

-Ministry Deputy Spokesman, Fawad Aman said that 18 Daesh fighters, who were accompanied with 24 women and 31 children, were surrendered to the Afghan army in Achin district of the province on Friday.
+A group of 72 Daesh loyalists along with 172 women and children were surrendered to Afghan security forces in Haska Mina and Achin districts of the province, Nangarhar Governor Spokesman, Attaullah Khogiani said.

-Since over two weeks, 615 Daesh affiliates surrendered to the army forces, he added.
+69 Daesh fighters along with 76 women and 96 children were surrendered to Afghan forces in Achin district, the spokesman said, adding, three other Daesh affiliates were surrendered in Haska Mina district.